andrewsnowden/flask-starter/README.md

 ### Creating and connecting to your database

 Database support is provided through Flask-SQLAlchemy.
-By default this is configured to use MySQL.
+By default this is configured to use PostgresQL.
 You can change this by using a different database URL in config.py.
 You should update this to use the correct username and host for your database.
 For example:

     SQLALCHEMY_DATABASE_URI = "postgresql://andrew@localhost/{}".format(PROJECT_NAME)

-Before getting started you must create your database in MySQL/PostgreSQL
+Before getting started you must create your database in PostgreSQL/MySQL

-    $ mysql
+    $ psql
     $ create database <database-name>

-Database migrations are handled by [Flask-Alembic](https://github.com/tobiasandtobias/flask-alembic)
+Database migrations are handled by [Flask-Migrate](https://github.com/miguelgrinberg/Flask-Migrate)

 You will need to perform all three of these steps to create your database before the first run.

-First, have Flask-Alembic generate an alembic.ini
+First, have Flask-Migrate generate an alembic.ini

-    $ python manage.py migrate init
+    $ python manage.py db init

 To automatically generate a new revision:

-    $ python manage.py migrate revision --autogenerate -m "message describing migration"
+    $ python manage.py db revision --autogenerate -m "message describing migration"

 You should generate a migration every time you change the models so that the database will be in sync with the models.
 To apply migrations you would want to
 run:

-    $ python manage.py migrate upgrade head
+    $ python manage.py db upgrade head

 ### Adding an admin user